-Management's Discussion & Analysis (for the year ended October 31, 2022)
+Management's Discussion & Analysis (for the three month period ended January 31, 2023)

 During the technical work to define the mineral resource, each of the resource models was tested to check for a Reasonable Expectation of Economic Extraction (REEE).
 As part of the REEE, the model was tested at various gold prices as shown in Table 2 below.